Saturday, August 9, 2025

 Heartfelt appreciation to all Romanians who participated on June 21 at “ZIUA IEI 2025” event!

-Although it was a cloudy day, with few brief shows, many of us went through it with glowing hearts!
+Although it was a cloudy day, with few brief showers, many of us went through it with glowing hearts!

 Soon I will publish a detailed summary for this occasion, but until then I leave here a relevant group photo as well as the opportunity to share your comments about this beautiful event aimed at bringing to everyone's attention the beautiful cultural richness of Romania.